In Short

 If the other party wishes to change the contract, they can either:

-- change the contract on their own and notify you of the change which you then accept; or
+- change the contract on their own and notify you of the change, which you then accept; or

 - ask you if they can change the contract.

-How Should I Manage Changes?
+Continue reading this article below the formHow Should I Manage Changes?

+You can require the other party to ask for any changes to the contract, even if you do not have a written amendment clause or if you have an oral contract.
+You will verbally discuss and agree to any proposed changes for oral contracts.
 However, verbally agreeing to changes comes with risks.
-If there is a contractual dispute, you or the other party may struggle to prove whether you had agreed to any changes to the contract.
+If there is a contractual dispute, you or the other party may struggle to prove whether you agreed to any contract changes.
 Therefore, you should consider agreeing to any changes in writing.

 Key Takeaways

 A contract cannot be changed without your knowledge or consent.
 You will not be bound by any proposed changes unless you have accepted or given consideration to the changes.
 An amendment clause in the original contract will help you manage any proposed changes.
-If you have any questions, get in touch with LegalVision’s contract lawyers on 1300 544 755 or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.